Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 <div class="info-badge">All example request URLs in this section are relative to the application root.
 For instance, if the web application is deployed at http://10.0.0.10:8080/backup-es and the example says to request <code>/backups</code>, the full URL would be http://10.0.0.10:8080/backup-es/backups.</div>

 The backups API provides the opportunity to create backups of ES indices and restore the state captured by the backups.
-For this purpose you can either use a scheduler to perform the backups creation in a specific time or you can manually manage the backups yourself.
+For this purpose, you can either use a scheduler to perform the backups creation in a specific time or you can manually manage the backups yourself.

 ## Managing the backups manually